Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 My basic plan to simplify it is reduce the numbers.
 As it is written I have all kinds of interesting mechanics but for this game I can't expect people to learn it.
 By reducing the numbers down to a range of 1 to 9 then even without understanding of the system people can comprehend it.
-Though I will still keep some of the interesting things such as damage happining at the end of the attack.
+Though I will still keep some of the interesting things such as damage happening at the end of the attack.

 &nbsp;&nbsp;&nbsp;The above gives a decent outline though it probably is missing some things.
-While randomly choosen the number of levels feels right.
+While randomly chosen the number of levels feels right.
-I beleive I can manage 12 unique feeling enemies.
+I believe I can manage 12 unique feeling enemies.
 The concept behind the bosses has been in my head for a while so should work out.
 With the combat it might take some jury rigging of my original design but that happens.
 So yeah overall it should all fit together but I still need to set this all into a nice bullet pointed list of goals.